mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > What kind of people were the Ancient Emperors?

 That means, what kind of people were the Ancient Emperors before Baso Zen Master.
 And Buddhas and patriarchs, and all beings, and enlightenment and delusion, and life and death – what are they?
 What is useful?
-Whatever you say – “paradise,” and “health,” and “enlightenment, nirvana,” whatever you say – for Baso who was about to die, what is useful?
+Whatever you say – “paradise,” and “health,” and “enlightenment,” “nirvana,” whatever you say – for Baso who was about to die, what is *useful*?
 That is the meaning of this verse, “What kind of people were the Ancient Emperors?”

 >> Too lofty.

 Engo says, “Too lofty.”
-That means, “Uh-oh, Setchō, you’re proud of yourself too much.”
+That means, “Uh-oh, Setchō, you’re too proud of yourself.”

 >> Don’t belittle them.
 They can be valued high or low.

-Engo Zen Master says to Setchō, do not be proud of Baso Zen Master.
-It is not desirable to insult Baso Zen Master.
-“What kind of people were the Ancient Emperors” means Setchō Zen Master understands immediately Baso’s feeling about his life and death; that’s why he said, “I don’t care.”
+Engo Zen Master says to Setchō, do not be proud of Baso Zen Master, it is not desirable to insult him.
+“What kind of people were the Ancient Emperors” means Setchō Zen Master understands immediately Baso’s feeling about his life and death, why he said, “I don’t care.
 Whatever person, whatever it is – life and death, delusion and enlightenment, nirvana, paradise, the world after death, whatever you say – I don’t care.
 What is useful?
-All I have to do is to die, when the time comes.
+All I have to do is to die when the time comes.”
 That is Setchō Zen Master’s feeling or understanding.
 That’s why Engo says, “Uh-oh, too lofty.”
 So it’s not criticism.

 #### 35:41